martin-steinegger/academic-kickstart/content/ko/home/mst_lab.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Machine Learning ∩ Molecules ∩ Systems Biology"
+title = "Machine Learning & Bioinformatics"
 subtitle = ""

 [design]